AntonioAlgaida/Edge.SRGAN/README.md

 The Tensorboard will allow you to keep track of the metrics studied during training.
 To use Tensorboard, read this: https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html

+## Results:
+The results obtain an L1 loss of 0.0321 and SSIM of 0.88

+## Testing:
+To test the trained HR Generator, you must comment the lane of _train()_ in
+> main.py

+And then, uncomment the lane of _test()_ in the same file.
+Finally, run the _main.py_ file

 ## Sources and resources:
 Papers with code in SISR: https://paperswithcode.com/task/image-super-resolution